-Table 9.1: Visual quality Objectives The following objectives are enabled in the plan area: VILUP HLP, Objective 6: Maintain the visual quality of known scenic areas in accordance with the recommended visual quality classes in the visual landscape inventory, until the district manager establishes visual quality objectives for the area.
-GAR s.7 (1) GAR Orders establishing scenic areas and visual quality objectives in the Campbell River Forest District Dec 14, 2005, and cancelled previous GAR VQO's.
+Table 9.1: Visu Table 9.1: Visual quality Objectives The following objectives are enabled in the plan area: VILUP HLP, Objective 6: Maintain the visual quality of known scenic areas in accordance with the recommended visual quality classes in the visual landscape inventory, until the district manager establishes visual quality objectives for the area.
+GAR s.7 (1) GAR Orders establishing scenic areas and visual quality objectives in the Campbell River Forest District Dec 14, 2005, and cancelled previous GAR vQO's.
 GAR s.17 continued recommended visual quality classes as VQOs in TFL 37.
-Results or Strategies pursuant to FRPA s.5 For the purposes of FPPR s.9.2, as a Strategy, each Holder will comply with the Categories of Visually Altered Forest Landscape 5, established: a) In that portion of the FDU not within TFL 37, the "Order - Establishment of Scenic Areas and Visual Quality Objectives for the Campbell River Forest District" (2005); or b) In TFL 37, visual quality classes continued under section 17 of the Government Actions Regulation, effective December 13, 2004; Where required, a Visual Impact Assessment (VIA) will be conducted according to the ABCFP's 'Guidance for Forest Professionals Practicing in Visual Resource Management', as amended from time to time; 3.
-Each Holder will ensure that the recommendations in an applicable VIA are followed to the extent practicable, including mitigation measures such as tree crown modification of timbered edges;
+Results or Strategies For the purposes of FPPR s.9.2, as a Strategy, each Holder will comply with the Categories of Visually Altered Forest Landscape 5, established: